 - Restrict the consumption of snacks to a specific time period and engage the children in hand-washing immediately afterward.

-- Arrange a safe trick-or-treating community with other families of children with food allergies in your neighborhood.
-Agree within the group to restrict treat handouts to those on an approved, allergen-free list.
+- Arrange a safe trick-or-treating community with other families concerned with food allergies in your neighborhood.
+Agree within the group to restrict treat handouts to those on an approved, allergen-restricted list.
 Take turns trick-or-treating at those homes within the group.